As the title suggests, this is a language learning guide for introverts from a fellow introvert.

 And it does get easier.
 I remember feeling super drained after just listening (albeit intensively) to a 10-minute clip in Korean.
 Now I can enjoy hour-long shows comfortably.

 Language learners who neglect speaking practice tend to have problems with their pronunciation and intonation.
 That’s because we improve those things mainly through actively mimicking what we hear from others, the same way babies learn to speak by repeating after the adults around them.
 Fortunately, there is a way to somewhat replicate that environment without needing to talk to an actual person, that is through the method of shadowing.

-Shadowing refers to the act of repeating what you hear.
-This is usually done by picking an audio material to focus on (a dialogue in your textbook, a vlog on Youtube, a scene from a movie in your target language), listening to it repeatedly, and then mimicking what you hear.
+Shadowing is a technique for practicing speaking where you listen to something and try to repeat what is said.
+This is usually done by picking an audio material to focus on (a dialogue from your language textbook, a vlog, a scene from a movie in your target language), listening to it repeatedly, and then mimicking what you hear.
 Here’s an article on how I do this with Netflix, in case you’re interested.

 While you can’t replicate the interactive element of conversing with an actual person using this method, it is a pretty good way to work on your pronunciation and intonation.
 Most of the native speakers I met when I first started speaking in my target languages said they were surprised that I sounded the way I did, given that I hadn’t done much speaking prior to my interactions with them.
 I personally think it was due to the amount of shadowing I did.